 It is not going to be suitable for everyone.
 If you find it doesn’t suit you can try a get seat cover or padded bike shorts or you can replace the seat with one more to your liking as it takes standard size bike seats.

 Noise.
 The bike is quiet but not silent.
 You will be able to hear a soft clinking sound as the chain moves across the sprockets – just like an outdoor bike – and the sound of the resistance pad on the flywheel.
 Neither of these are loud and you can hold a conversation or watch a TV show without turning up the volume and you probably won’t disturb anyone sleeping in the next room or those in the apartment next door.
 If you are concerned about noise then a bike with magnetic resistance and a belt drive is something to consider as these are very quiet but can be more expensive.
-The Diamondback Fitness 510Ic has both of these but it is about $200 more expensive and needs to be plugged into the power supply to be able to be used.
+The Diamondback Fitness 510Ic has both of these but it costs more and needs to be plugged into the power supply to be able to be used.
 It also has marked resistance levels.

 Riding Position.
 You ride the bike as you would an outdoor one, so you will be leaning forward on to the handlebars for support and leverage.
 For some people this may not be the best position for them to get their cardio workouts, there are other options available and you can read about them here and how they compare to spin bikes